Firearms Prohibited Order search uncovers shotguns

 - and not taking reasonable precautions to ensure safe keeping.

-WP avoided conviction and received a Community Release Order for 12 months.
-The non-conviction was to allow WP to make an application for his firearms to be returned, once he obtained a licence and the firearms were registered.
-We ensured that the firearms would be secured until this was resolved.
+However, WP avoided conviction via a Section 10, and received a Community Release Order for 12 months.
+The non-conviction was to allow WP to make an application for the return of his firearms, once he obtained a licence and the firearms were registered.